 The Individual Defendants also seek dismissal of the Second Amended Complaint, for many of the same reasons that are advanced by the WF Defendants.
-The Individual Defendants argue that dismissal of this adversary proceeding for failure to state a claim upon which relief can be granted is appropriate because Mr. Green "fails to state any claim" against Individual Defendants Ms. Jurek and Ms. Heany "at all, as the only mention of either of these defendants is contained in the caption of the [Second] Amended Complaint."
+The Individual Defendants argue that dismissal of this adversary proceeding for failure to state a claim upon which relief can be granted is appropriate because Ms. Williams "fails to state any claim" against Individual Defendants Ms. Jurek and Ms. Heany "at all, as the only mention of either of these defendants is contained in the caption of the [Second] Amended Complaint."
 ID Supp.
 Affirm. ¶ 11.

-Mr. Green's Arguments in Opposition to the WF Motion to Dismiss
+Ms. Williams' Arguments in Opposition to the WF Motion to Dismiss failed:

-Mr. Green opposes the WF Motion to Dismiss on several grounds, and as noted above, he states his opposition in several documents filed with the Court.
+Ms. Williams opposes the WF Motion to Dismiss on several grounds, and as noted above, she states her opposition in several documents filed with the Court.

-First, Mr. Green opposes the WF Motion to Dismiss on procedural grounds, including with respect to counsel for the WF Defendants.
+First, Ms. Williams opposes the WF Motion to Dismiss on procedural grounds, including with respect to counsel for the WF Defendants.
 See Second Am.
 Compl. ¶ 38.
-He argues that Brian P. Matthews, one of the attorneys for the WF Defendants in this adversary proceeding, failed:
+She argues that Brian P. Matthews, one of the attorneys for the WF Defendants in this adversary proceeding,

-- to file a notice of appearance; - to file an affidavit of admission to the "BAR of this Court"; - to file a certificate from the Judge or other representative of the U.S. Bankruptcy Court, E.D.N.Y., that he is in good standing and is authorized to practice before this Court;

-- to provide proof of a signed oath or affirmation in "this closed court matter with receipt of required fee paid"; - to provide an "oath that would 'swear' or 'affirm'" that he will support the U.S. Constitution, along with a seal and certificate of good standing from the U.S. Supreme Court; and - to provide an affidavit or certificate pursuant to Administrative Order 431-11 that would "otherwise satisfy the inferior courts requirements" if subject matter jurisdiction existed over the material before the U.S. Bankruptcy Court).
+- to file a notice of appearance; - to file an affidavit of admission to the "BAR of this Court"; - to file a certificate from the Judge or other representative of the U.S. Bankruptcy Court, E.D.N.Y., that he is in good standing and is authorized to practice before this Court; - to provide proof of a signed oath or affirmation in "this closed court matter with receipt of required fee paid"; - to provide an "oath that would 'swear' or 'affirm'" that he will support the U.S. Constitution, along with a seal and certificate of good standing from the U.S. Supreme Court; and - to provide an affidavit or certificate pursuant to Administrative Order 431-11 that would "otherwise satisfy the inferior courts requirements" if subject matter jurisdiction existed over the material before the U.S. Bankruptcy Court).

-Mr. Green also argues that it is not clear that Mr. Margarella, the attorney that represented Wells Fargo in the New York state court action, is "actually an attorney within the State of New York" and in good standing, or that he is admitted to the bar of any court in New York or the U.S. Supreme Court.
+Ms. Williams also argues that it is not clear that Mr. Margarella, the attorney that represented Wells Fargo in the New York state court action, is "actually an attorney within the State of New York" and in good standing, or that he is admitted to the bar of any court in New York or the U.S. Supreme Court.
 Second Am.
 Compl. ¶ 49.
-He requests, pursuant to Bankruptcy Rule 7026(b), that discovery take place concerning his bankruptcy case.
-Second Am.
-Compl. ¶ 51.
-Finally, Mr. Green notes that, as a pro se litigant, the Court should not hold him to the same standards as an attorney.
+She requests, pursuant to Bankruptcy Rule 7026(b), that discovery take place concerning her bankruptcy case and that of another Chapter 7 debtor, Aazim D. Green, the plaintiff in a related adversary proceeding.
+Finally, Ms. Williams notes that, as a pro se litigant, the Court should not hold her to the same standards as an attorney.
 Second Am.
 Compl. ¶ 50.